KerasHub: Pretrained Models / API documentation / Model Architectures / Gemma4 / Gemma4CausalLMPreprocessor layer

 Gemma4 Causal LM preprocessor.

 This preprocessing layer is meant for use with keras_hub.models.Gemma4CausalLM.
-It can be configured in two ways: text-only and text + vision, based on whether the passed value of image_converter is None.
-For the former, it takes in batches of strings, whereas for the latter, it takes in batches of images and strings.
-It returns outputs in a (x, y, sample_weight) format, where the y label is the next token id in the x sequence. sample_weight is 0 for "prompt" tokens, and 1 for "response" tokens, so that the loss is computed only on the "response" tokens.
+It can be configured in three modes: text-only, text + image/video, and text + audio, based on whether image_converter, video_converter, or audio_converter are provided.
+It returns outputs in a (x, y, sample_weight) format, where the y label is the next token id in the x sequence. sample_weight is 0 for "prompt" tokens and 1 for "response" tokens, so that the loss is computed only on the "response" tokens.

 For use with generation, the layer also exposes two methods generate_preprocess() and generate_postprocess().
 When this preprocessor is attached to a keras_hub.models.Gemma4CausalLM instance, these methods will be called implicitly in generate().
 They can also be called standalone (e.g. to precompute preprocessing inputs for generation in a separate process).